MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ### Run the chat application

-1. In the cloud shell command line pane, under the code editor, enter the following command to run the app:
+1. In the cloud shell command-line pane, under the code editor, enter the following command to run the app:

     **Python**